-It’s best to be prepared to deal with any problems you can currently foresee.
+It’s best to be prepared to deal with any problems you can currently foresee (see THIS post for help with overbearing grandparents).
 That way you’ll have laid the groundwork for open discussions as things come up down the road.

 For your sake, I hope that you have a wonderful experience with extended family.
 Every parent deserves a strong support network.

 Discussing These Things Before Baby Comes Is Hard, But Worth It